Sensory Suggestions

 We don’t see a tree, we see the idea of a tree.
 We don’t see blue or red, we see the idea of blue or red, even if the actual color is different.

 Sensory perception is not just about what we see, but what we distinguish.
 This is most obvious in ambiguous images and sounds.
 You can see a blue dress or a white dress or hear yanny or laurel.
 When ambiguous sensory input exists, the brain will create the details needed to fill in the blanks.
 The brain’s ability to fill in the blanks can lead to pareidolia, seeing faces and shapes where none exist, or hearing music and voices in white noice.
+Even touch can be fooled with tactile illusions.

 What you perceive can also be nudged.
 You can take a lightbulb and change the color very slightly and convince people that their perception is changing in response to hypnotic suggestion.
 This will cause them to be more responsive to other suggestions in general, even after telling them how it worked, as the brain has already accepted that it can control perceptions.